Night9Yj/RainfallPrediction-WMU102-Makers/README.md

 The Gradient Boosting model ```model_pkl``` is exported from the Colab Notebook.

-You may download it to deploy in your own application
+You may download it to deploy in your own application.

 ### Web Application with Model Deployed